 Gansango Music & Dance company members based in Seattle, Washington are periodically joined by guest performers based nationally and internationally.

-Choreographer, lead dancer
+Director, choreographer, lead dancer

-Originally from Benin, Etienne is the director and lead choreographer/dancer of Gansango Music and Dance.
+Originally from Benin, Etienne is the Artistic Director and lead choreographer/dancer of Gansango Music and Dance.
 Etienne has been building his repertoire of traditional and modern dance for over thirty years.
 As director of Gansango Music & Dance, Etienne leads the company’s work with dozens of public libraries, schools and independent arts agencies locally and nationally to make performance of dance and music from Africa available to a wide range of audiences, including young children.

 Yaw is a master percussionist from Ghana.
 Coming from a musical family from West Africa he is at home in the world of rhythm.
 A versatile player, Yaw can play many styles of music from Ghana including Highlife, Agbadja, Kpanlogo and more.
 His specialty is the music of the multi-part percussion ensembles of the Ashanti people.
 These sets of drums and corresponding rhythms can be made up of eight or more independent percussion parts.
 He is the leader of Anokye Agofomma and a member of Manghis Khan quartet.